-Press the "OFF" side of the ON OFF button.
+Press the "OFF" side of the Note of the button.
 The radio turns off automatically when the key is turned back to position 0.

 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.

 Noise reduction system manufactured under license from Dolby Laboratories Licensing Corporation.